9 Clear Signs You’re Eating Too Much Sugar

 You’re breaking out more than usual

 Eating too much sugar can wreak havoc on your skin.
 A study in the Journal of the Academy of Nutrition and Dietetics suggests a relationship between a high-sugar diet and the severity of acne.
 Participants with moderate to severe acne reported a higher sugar intake compared with people who had mild or no acne.
+Learn more about what eating sugar does to your skin.

 You feel totally wiped